ichisemasashi/readHyLang/Automate_the_Boring_Stuff_with_Python/08_InputValidation.md

-No matter which of the three messages, "Out of time!", "Out of tries!", or "Correct!", displays, let's place a 1-second pause at the end of the [for]{.literal} loop to give the user time to read it.
-After the program has asked 10 questions and the [for]{.literal} loop continues, let's show the user how many correct answers they made:
+No matter which of the three messages, "Out of time!", "Out of tries!", or "Correct!", displays, let's place a 1-second pause at the end of the [for] loop to give the user time to read it.
+After the program has asked 10 questions and the [for] loop continues, let's show the user how many correct answers they made:

     time.sleep(1) \# Brief pause to let user see the result.\